fancycade/tele/SPEC.md

 ## Custom Attributes

+REMOVED (might add again in future if deemed necessary)

 If an erlang attribute is not supported by a builtin tele attribute you can use the `attr` prefix to specify an attribute.

     attr compile('inline)